mason-u-borchard/setlist-influenzer/README.md

 ## How to run app after cloning from Github ##
-  > run "npm install" to install dependencies
+  > run "npm install" to install dependencies,
+  > run "npm start" to start server
-  > run "npm run build"
+  > run "npm run seed" to set up database and populate with initial data,
-  > run "npm start"
+  > run "npm run build" to create bundle.js,